boblefrag/mustachebox/README.md

   different data with the same template and/or javascript, or present the same data in different manners easily

+* templatetags: when you create a graph you can use it in a templatetag too.
+It's really easy to do.
+You just have to write another template to hold your graph in the templatetag.

 ## Installation

 mustache box has no particular dependencies.